 Meet the Department

-The Chief of Police and Deputy Chief of Police of the Bainbridge Island Police Department (BIPD) are responsible for strategic planning, directing department operations, and working with the city manager, city council and citizens to ensure peace and public safety on Bainbridge Island.
+The chief of police provides general management direction and control for the department.
+The chief and deputy chief of police are responsible for strategic planning, and for collaborating with the city manager, city council and community members to ensure peace and public safety on Bainbridge Island.
 They also serve as media contacts, initiate and supervise community outreach events, represent the department at community functions, and work with community groups to shape a collective vision of policing.
 Administrative staff also maintain intergovernmental relationships with other regional law enforcement agencies, first responders, homeland security, the U.S. Coast Guard, and the Washington State Department of Transportation.

 Our primary vessel is a well-equipped 33-foot SAFE Boat capable of carrying 18 passengers.
 The vessel, referred to as M8, features high definition imaging sonar, radar, a chart plotter, an encrypted Automatic Identification System, a micro-ROV (remotely operated vehicle), radiation detection equipment, 2 VHF radios, collision and depth alarms, and an on-board computer with thermal imaging capability.
 The vessel and its crew operate with several core missions in mind; namely search and rescue, vessel assistance, recreational boating enforcement, environmental response, and assistance to other agencies such as the Washington Department of Fish and Wildlife, the U.S Coast Guard, Washington State Ferries and the Department of Homeland Security.
 The vessel primarily conducts operations in the jurisdictional waters surrounding Bainbridge Island, but occasionally leaves the immediate area when emergency assistance is requested by other agencies.

 The department’s second boat, referred to as M11, was added to the fleet in 2016.
-An 18-foot vessel with a single outboard motor, M11 is significantly smaller and more easily maneuverable than M8, and perfect for conducting in-harbor operations such as boating safety checks, boater education, and boater assistance as well as enforcement of the island’s three “No-Wake” Zones (Eagle Harbor, Port Madison, Manzanita Bay).
-With just a 5 person capacity, the vessel can easily be launched at primitive sites, and trailered with just a pickup truck.
+An 18-foot vessel with a single outboard motor, M11 is significantly smaller and more easily maneuverable than M8, and perfect for conducting in-harbor operations such as boating safety checks, boater education, and boater assistance as well as enforcement of the island’s four “No-Wake” Zones (Eagle Harbor, Port Madison, Manzanita Bay, and Blakeley Harbor).
+With a 5 person capacity, the vessel can easily be launched at primitive sites, and trailered with just a pickup truck.

-BIPD’s parking enforcement officers (PEOs) perform field and office work related to the enforcement of parking ordinances and maintain parking records.
+Parking enforcement officers (PEOs) perform field and office work related to the enforcement of parking ordinances and maintain parking records.
 Year round, PEOs walk and drive throughout the island to ensure compliance with parking regulations, especially in carpool areas, no parking zones, disabled parking areas, time-limited spaces, and address vehicles blocking access and sidewalks.
 PEOs are also responsible for addressing parking complaints, impounding improperly parked or abandoned vehicles, directing traffic when needed, appearing in traffic court, attending community meetings to address parking issues and managing the downtown employee parking permit program.